vivitruon/vivitruon/README.md

 - 🌱 I’m currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on UX Design
 - 📫 How to reach me: here :v
+Hi by the way, I don't know how to github :p
 <!---
 vivitruon/vivitruon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.